prodao-Inc/prodao-public-resources/README.md

 - Provide public, user-facing documents such as legal policies and version information.
 - Serve as a stable reference point for external users, developers, and partners who want to understand how Prodao Wallet works and evolves.

 At this stage, the repository includes:

-- [privacy-policy.html](https://github.com/prodao-Inc/prodao-public-resources/raw/main/apps/prodao-wallet/policies/privacy-policy.html) – the official privacy policy governing how user data is collected, used, and protected within Prodao Wallet.
+- [`privacy-policy.html`](./apps/prodao-wallet/policies/privacy-policy.html) – the official privacy policy governing how user data is collected, used, and protected within Prodao Wallet.
-- [terms-of-service.html](https://github.com/prodao-Inc/prodao-public-resources/raw/main/apps/prodao-wallet/policies/terms-of-service.html) – the official terms and conditions for using Prodao Wallet and related services.
+- [`terms-of-service.html`](./apps/prodao-wallet/policies/terms-of-service.html) – the official terms and conditions for using Prodao Wallet and related services.
-- [versioning.json](https://github.com/prodao-Inc/prodao-public-resources/raw/main/apps/prodao-wallet/policies/versioning.json) – a machine-readable manifest that tracks current and/or latest application versions, enabling clients and services to reference the most up-to-date builds.
+- [`versioning.json`](./apps/prodao-wallet/policies/versioning.json) – a machine-readable manifest that tracks current and/or latest application versions, enabling clients and services to reference the most up-to-date builds.
+- [`logo/`](./logo/) – a small set of official PRODAO logo images (PNG) available for external reference.
+> All logo files in the `logo/` directory are copyrighted by PRODAO.
+> They may be used to reference PRODAO in external materials, but must not be altered, resold, or used in a misleading way.

 As the project evolves, this repository may be expanded with:

 - Additional public product and technical documentation (e.g., `docs/`)